XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Observations and data reduction

-Three months after the launch and during the commissioning phase, ECLAIRs, the gamma-ray coded-mask instrument onboard SVOM \citep{godet2014a} triggered on XRF~241001A on 2024 October 1 at 17:08:47.74 UT (hereafter $T_{0}$).
-The burst was localized at R.A. = $20.42^\circ$, Dec = $-43.53^\circ$ (J2000), with a 90\% confidence radius of 11$^\prime$ including a 2$^\prime$ systematic added in quadrature \citep{dagoneau2024a,coleiro2024a}.
-The platform did not slew because automated slewing was not yet activated.
-Using X-band event by event data, the light curve was produced using only the pixels of the detector plane that were illuminated by the source, which corresponds for this burst to 29.6\% of the pixels (Fig.~\ref{fig:eclairs_lc}).
-This method minimizes the background noise and therefore maximizes the signal-to-noise ratio.
-The spectrum was extracted with the ECLAIRs pipeline (ECPI, version 1.18.3), which executes a sequence of processing stages to generate the files containing the spectral data (Fig.~\ref{fig:eclairs_spec}).
 First, the pipeline prepared the raw data to produce higher-level scientific products, such as spectra.
-Orbital and altitude parameters, along with housekeeping data, were used to determine the Good Time Intervals (GTIs).
+Orbital and altitude parameters, along with housekeeping data, were used to determine the good time intervals (GTIs).
 The energy of the events was subsequently derived through a pixel-dependent linear calibration function that incorporates individual gain and offset parameters.
 The calibrated event was then associated with a unique Pulse Invariant (PI) channel by identifying the energy interval that corresponds to its value in the reference table.
 Based on the GTIs, the pipeline selected the calibrated events within these intervals to construct raw detector images.
-Uniformity and background maps were generated, while efficiency and non-uniformity correction maps were applied to account for instrumental variations.
+Uniformity and background maps were generated, while efficiency and nonuniformity correction maps were applied to account for instrumental variations.
 The resulting detector images, produced over 8 user-defined energy bands (see Appendix~\ref{app:additional_materials}), were corrected for background and Earth occultation.
 Then, the reconstruction of sky images was performed through a deconvolution procedure applied to the corrected detector images in each energy band.
-No additional sources were detected within the sky images using a signal-to-noise ratio threshold of 10.
-Finally, the pipeline constructs a shadowgram model of the burst using the known mask pattern and the source position derived from the sky images.
-This model, including both the burst and background contributions, is then fitted to the detector map, allowing the source flux to be extracted in each energy band\footnote{The response matrix file ECL-RSP-RMF\_20220515T103600 and the ancillary response file ECL-RSP-ARF\_20220515T104100 were used in the analysis.}.
-The background is modeled with a second-degree polynomial.
-More details on the ECLAIRs data reduction can be found in \cite{cordier2025a}.